Apply online now!

 The first stage to applying to our programme is via our online eligibility form here.
 When you are ready to begin your application, please complete the online form!
 During this stage you will be asked questions around your eligibility for our programme, including questions around your academic qualifications – please have this information to hand when you are applying.

-You will also be required to complete an application via UCAS as part of the process; this portal will open on the 26th October.
+You will also be required to complete an application via UCAS later on in the application process.

 Apply through UCAS

 All teacher training applications in England are processed by UCAS, so by the end of the assessment process you’ll need to have made an application on the UCAS portal.
-Please note that applications for our 2018 cohort will open on UCAS on 26 October 2017.
+However this can be done after you have applied via our online form.

 Please use our provider code 1CS as well as your subject/funding code which you can find here.